carlosp420/nymphalidae_diversification/MS.md

 (Figure 5).
-For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCT on the posterior distribution of trees.
-For example the MCT of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95, however it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
+For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCC tree on the posterior distribution of trees.
+For example the MCC tree of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95, however it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
 11-12).